 But does all that beauty and fame come with a price tag attached?

-Queen of blogosphere, Xiaxue (or Wendy Cheng) has never been shy to talk about her plastic surgery.
-In fact, she once told The Straits Times, "I think it is good that I have improved over the years instead of deteriorating.
-I feel very happy about how I look."
+Queen of blogosphere and influencer Xiaxue (or Wendy Cheng) has never been shy to talk about her plastic surgery.
+In fact, she once told The Straits Times, “I think it is good that I have improved over the years instead of deteriorating.
+I feel very happy about how I look.”

 “If you can look better, why wouldn’t you want to look better?”

-Her long list of plastic surgeries include those on the nose, eyelid surgeries, lip and nose fillers, botox, gum recontouring and teeth straightening.
+Her long list of plastic surgeries includes those on the nose, eyelid surgeries, lip and nose fillers, botox, gum recontouring and teeth straightening.